dinglebott/torque-tempo/README.md

 ## About project
 **GOAL: Forecast forex price movements with the MOMENT foundation model**\
 This is part 4 of the forex prediction project, where I experiment with a pre-trained transformer model by MIT.\
+There are 3 model sizes available: `small`, `base`, and `large`.
+They have parameters of about 40M, 125M, and 385M respectively.
+For my purposes, I experimented with the 40M model before scaling up, and eventually settled on the ___ model.\
 The model is installed from pip, and the output head is fine-tuned on historical forex data.\
 *See DOCS.md for detailed results and workflow*\
 <br/>